 McKnight Artist Fellow | January 7 - 18, 2019

-Susana di Palma, a McKnight Fellow and Founder and Artistic Director of Zorongo Flamenco Dance based in Minneapolis, MN, will be in residence at MANCC for the first time to further the development of a new contemporary flamenco duet titled Casita.
-This new work emanates from stories collected from homeless women and intends to explore what “home” means in various contexts and the experience of what it is like to live an alternative lifestyle, without shelter.
+Susana di Palma, a McKnight Fellow and Founder and Artistic Director of Zorongo Flamenco Dance based in Minneapolis, MN, came into residence at MANCC for the first time to further the development of a new work titled Casita.
+This work emanates from stories collected from homeless women and intends to explore what “home” means in various contexts and the experience of what it is like to live an alternative lifestyle, without shelter.

 Five performances of Casita are scheduled at the Lab Theater in Minneapolis in April 2019, as part of Zorongo Flamenco Dance Theater’s season, What the Moon Sees.
 The premiere of Casita will be interwoven into the evening program with other contemporary flamenco works, ultimately spotlighting the fact that the homeless experience is one that is neither talked about nor acknowledged in contemporary American society.